Find a Law Firm

 Find an Approved Solicitor on the First Trust Bank Conveyancing Panel

-I am Googling for competitive conveyancing fees.
-Can I be assured that all the practices that are identified on your website are on the First Trust Bank conveyancing panel?
+I have been Googling for online conveyancing estimates.
+Can I be assured that all the law firms that are identified on your website are on the First Trust Bank conveyancing panel?

-The law firms on our directory have assured us via an online form that they are on the First Trust Bank panel and agreed to advise us to take down their listing in the event of removal off of the First Trust Bank panel.
-To date we have not been informed by either a lender or a member of the public that the data about a specific firm being on the First Trust Bank conveyancing panel is not accurate.
+The solicitor and licensed conveyancing practices on our directory have advised us that they are on the First Trust Bank panel and agreed to advise us to take down their listing in the event of removal off of the First Trust Bank panel.
+To date we have not been informed by either a mortgage company or a member of the public that the data about a specific firm being on the First Trust Bank conveyancing panel is incorrect.